PranavRai08/RestroWeb/README.md

 Live URL : https://pranavraifoodapp.netlify.app/

-Developed a food ordering web application leveraging React.js and Swiggy's API.
-The app features a user-friendly interface built with HTML5, CSS3, and Tailwind CSS.
+ Built a responsive and dynamic user interface using React.js, HTML5, CSS3, and Tailwind CSS.
-Users can browse top restaurant chains, explore "About Us" and "Contact" sections, and seamlessly manage their carts through an interactive cart page.
-This project demonstrates my proficiency in front-end development, API integration, and user experience design.
+ Leveraged Props, Hooks, and React Router for efficient component management and seamless navigation.
+ Integrated Swiggy’s API for real-time restaurant data and ordering functionality.
+ Developed a Redux-powered cart system for managing food items.
+ Designed engaging visuals with Canva and Figma to enhance user experience.
+ Handled API interactions to ensure smooth and reliable performance